What is Travel Training?

 - Approximately 10% of Community Transit bus riders identify themselves as senior citizens, persons with disabilities, or non-English speaking.

-- About 125 people participate in Community Transit's Transit Instruction Program annually, and more than 1,200 customers have successfully completed the Transit Instruction Program since it began in 1996.
+- About 125 people participate in Community Transit's Travel Training annually, and more than 1,200 customers have successfully completed Travel Training since the program began in 1996.

 - Many program participants would otherwise use Community Transit's DART paratransit service.
 DART costs the agency approximately 6 times more to operate than a regular route bus trip.